How to replace the light seals of your analog camera

 You can usually find the old seals:

-Here's how to remove the old seals:
+How to remove the old seals:

 1. Apply isopropyl alcohol to the old seals with a cotton swab.

-4. Finally, remove the last particles with a cotton swab soaked in isopropanol.
+4. Finally, remove the last particles with a cotton swab soaked in isopropanol

-Step 2: Insert the new light seals
+Step 2: Install the new light seals

 - For pre-made adhesive seals, remove the protective film and carefully fit the strips into the grooves.